Best Chromebooks 2024: Best overall, best battery life, and more

 For a more thorough explanation of our testing procedures, check out how PCWorld tests laptops.

-What should I look for in a Chromebook?
+What should you look for in a Chromebook?

 Our guide to Chromebooks vs. Windows laptops can help you determine which operating system is best for your needs.
 For more options, you’ll want to check out our best laptops roundup.